wormmeatapple/Single-PCR/JOURNAL.md

 <p>That's annoying.
 I've just spent ages (futilely) trying to get the uploader to show in the tool dropdown, but I just checked the size of chartly and it's more than the flash size.
 Awesome.
 I guess I'll have the board act as an AP and a STA so that it has wifi access.
 Booooo.</p>

+<p>I'm deciding to temporarily put the graphing on hold and focus on the actual functionality of turning the heater and fan on and off to reach a desired temp.</p>

+<p>Now that I'm making it, why is this thing website operated?
+It can't keep a substantial memory so it wouldn't be able to store preset cycles decided by the user or anything like that.
+I'll keep the webserver stuff for now, but when it's done it'll probably just be used to start the cycle and read the temp 👎</p>

+<p>Actually no, the cycles will stay the same, but depending on the GC content of the dna being PCRed, denaturation has to change.
+So instead it'll be like a form where you input how long the denature and extension steps have to be.
+Honestly such a relief, I thought all my webserver shenanigans would be a waste.</p>

+<p>Okay I've actually figured out a procedure that actually makes sense.
+When you boot up the machine you follow these steps.
+1. Connect to the access point 2.
+Enter in your PCR settings like number of cycles, length of each phase, temp of each phase etc 3.
+Hit start 4.
+Watch the temp graph</p>

+<p>I've added in a function to control the heat simply by polling the therm, if lower than the ideal heat turn on heaters, if higher turn on fans.
+Than I put it into the loop connected to an if statement that turns on when you submit the form of variables.
+All the durations and ideal temps are governed by the variables that you chose from the form. !!!
+It should all be good and working!
+Just need to fix up the html.</p>

+<p>Blank white screen on my arduino ide.
+Worrying.</p>